Special Collections and Archives

 Most of these materials can be discovered in BearCat or OneSearch.
-If you have an identified an item that you would like to use, see "How to Make an Appointment" and submit the request form.
+If you have identified an item that you would like to use, see "How to Make an Appointment" and submit the request form.
 If you would like assistance finding items within the Special Collections, contact the Liaison Librarian for Music or Art.
+Contact information is available on the Our Staff page.

 photo by Ann Claire Payne